SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/slides/2021-03-11_bistro_abstract.md

-# OptiFit: a fast method for fitting amplicon sequences to existing OTUs for microbial ecology
+# OptiFit: a fast method for fitting amplicon sequences to existing OTUs for comparing microbial communities

 Amplicon sequencing has become a mainstay of microbial ecology and host-associated microbiome research.